samolaogun/fat-cat/README.md

     unit: 'em'
 })

-/* The Fat Cat function takes the array 'h1' as an argument.
+/* The fatCat function takes the array 'h1' as an argument.
 Note that multiple CSS properties are manipulated and more than two value-breakpoint pairs are used.
 In this case, the 'margin-left' and 'margin-right' properties are interpolated from 4vw @600px to 8vw @1000px and back down to 6vw
 @1200px.
 This is possible because each value-breakpoint pair is automagically sorted by its